Sarah M. Buel, JD, Director Emerita

 made presentations, participated in workshops, and

 Candace is the Director of Programs for the National District Attorneys Association and is responsible for the NDAAs Annual National Conference on Domestic Violence.
 This is the premiere domestic violence conference for prosecutors and is attended by more than 1,000 every year.
 Prior to joining NDAA in 1993, she worked in the Family Criminal Law Division of the Harris County District Attorneys Office (Houston, TX).
 She was a law clerk for United States Magistrate Calvin Botley, the Southern District of Texas and was Chief Counsel for Southern Methodist University, Criminal Justice Clinic.

 She has extensive training and public speaking experience, including presentations for the National Center for State Courts/National Criminal Justice Association, the American Prosecutors Research Institute, National Black Prosecutors Association, Houston Police Department, Fort Bend Independent School District, and the Fort Bend County Womens Center.
 She has served in various capacities for the International Association of Chiefs of Police and the National Council of Juvenile and Family Court Judges.
-She has served on the National Advisory Board of the Battered Womens Justice Project; the Advisory Committee of the American Bar Association Commission on Legal Problems of the Elderly; the Board of Directors of the Association of Government Attorneys in Capital Litigation; Domestic Violence Focus Group of the Cook County States Attorneys Office; Criminal Justice Advisory Group, Houston Council on Alcoholism and Drug Abuse, Treatment Alternatives to Incarceration Program, and the Board of Directors of the National Center on Domestic and Sexual Violence.
+She has served on the National Advisory Board of the Battered Womens Justice Project; the Advisory Committee of the American Bar Association Commission on Legal Problems of the Elderly; the Board of Directors of the Association of Government Attorneys in Capital Litigation; Domestic Violence Focus Group of the Cook County States Attorneys Office; Criminal Justice Advisory Group, Houston Council on Alcoholism and Drug Abuse, Treatment Alternatives to Incarceration Program, and the Board of Directors of The Mary Byron Project.

 Candace received her Bachelors degree from the University of Houston and her law degree from Southern Methodist University School of Law in Dallas.